kdeldycke/awesome-engineering-team-management/readme.md

 - [Do engineering managers need to be technical?](https://increment.com/teams/do-engineering-managers-need-to-be-technical/) - Yes.
 “Looking forward to the next 30 years of management trends, only a few things seem certain: Managers should be technical, and the definition of technical will continue to change.”

-- [If Your Boss Could Do Your Job, You’re More Likely to Be Happy at Work](https://hbr.org/2016/12/if-your-boss-could-do-your-job-youre-more-likely-to-be-happy-at-work) - “Although we found that many factors can matter for happiness at work – type of occupation, level of education, tenure, and industry are also significant, for instance – they don’t even come close to mattering as much as the boss’s technical competence.”
+- [If Your Boss Could Do Your Job, You’re More Likely to Be Happy at Work](https://hbr.org/2016/12/if-your-boss-could-do-your-job-youre-more-likely-to-be-happy-at-work) - “Although we found that many factors can matter for happiness at work – type of occupation, level of education, tenure, and industry are also significant, for instance – they don't even come close to mattering as much as the boss' technical competence.”

 - “The best managers I met tended to be those that if the circumstance required it, could do the job of those two levels below.” ([source](https://news.ycombinator.com/item?id=23891984)) - Another way of putting it: managers needs domain knowledge and to know the work their reports do.